CasalMiriam/CasalMiriam/README.md

 ### Hi there 👋

 - 👩‍💻 I'm Míriam, a (human) recruiter!
-- 🔭 I’m currently working on DEUS (DEUS is an acronym of our 4 key disciplines: Data / Engineering / User-experience design / Strategy)
+- 🔭 I’m currently working at DEUS (DEUS is an acronym of our 4 key disciplines: Data / Engineering / User-experience design / Strategy)
 - 🌍 We are located in Amsterdam, Porto and A Coruña, but we can work remotely.
 - 🧲 We are hiring workmates interested in AI, ML and Big Data to join #DEUSteam!
 - 💬 Ask me about our openings or click -> https://talent.deus.ai/jobs